 READING ART

-A Continuing Discussion about the Seeds and Pods
+A Continuing Discussion about the Seeds and Pods of Sculptor TJ Mabrey

 READING ART is simple, it’s free, and is meant to enlighten and entertain those who sign up to receive a once a month photo of one of my sculptures, accompanied by a text.
 This text is not to explain, define, nor defend the art, yet will have some relevance to it.

 Reading art is like 'reading' the weather.
 You have to observe it for a long time, and over a long period of time, until you can predict its flavor, its attitude, its inevitability to stun, to surprise, to anger, to bring pleasure.
+What I hope to achieve is for the viewer to "look", to “see”, to "read" the art in a new or meaningful way.

 Start READING ART now!

-Thank you,
+Thank you, TJ Mabrey

 Check out the new project, called READING THE PAPER.
 Unlike READING ART, which concentrates on stone sculpture, this addition will feature Mabrey’s work with paper.

-Receive READING ART
+READING ART - REDO

 white Italian marble 39.5 x 17 x 3 inches